oblinger/HookAnchorApp/Set/Book/BOOK Favorites.md

 ### Philosophical Fiction

 - **"The Unbearable Lightness of Being" by Milan Kundera**: Explores existential themes, love, and politics in the backdrop of the Prague Spring.
-- **"Sophie's World" by Jostein Gaarder**: A novel that doubles as a guide to philosophy, exploring major philosophical ideas and thinkers.

 ### Magical Realism